 Top 10 iron-rich foods in pregnancy

 Iron-containing foods are an important part of the pregnancy diet.
-Iron deficiency can lead to complications during pregnancy and impact on the unborn baby as well.
+Iron deficiency can lead to complications during pregnancy and impact the unborn baby as well.
 For all pregnant women, and especially for those with iron deficiency, is important to intake a balanced diet, which includes iron-rich foods on a daily basis.

 We hope that our list of the top 10 iron-rich foods in pregnancy will help you in the preparation of healthy, iron-rich meals.
 Although maintaining a healthy level of iron is really important, iron deficiency is still the most common lack of nutrients in the world.

-Among them are the so-called macro-elements: potassium, sodium, magnesium, calcium, phosphorus and chlorine, and microelements: iron, copper, zinc, chromium, selenium, nickel, manganese, molybdenum,…
+Among them are the so-called macro-elements: potassium, sodium, magnesium, calcium, phosphorus, and chlorine, and microelements: iron, copper, zinc, chromium, selenium, nickel, manganese, molybdenum,…

 Iron-rich foods in pregnancy

 Iron-rich foods can be very helpful in preventing mild anemia.
 It is a better solution as iron supplements because iron is absorbed better than from tablets and other supplements.
 In particular, animal products, such as red meat, eggs, and fish, contain a lot of iron.
 Therefore, vegetarians are slightly more at risk.
 But, a great source of iron are also whole grains, dark green vegetables (spinach, kale and Brussels sprouts), and legumes.
 So, if you are a vegetarian, you have other options too.

 |it is also loaded with vitamins A, C, K, and folic acid

 |creatine, minerals such as zinc and phosphorus, and B-vitamins